-The term “biotechnology” means to use a biological processes for an industrial purpose.
-In the emerging bioeconomy, the term refers to technologies used to produce biofuels and biochemicals.
-There are many types of bio technologies, including medical (such as vaccines and antibiotics), agricultural (such as pest resistant crops and plant and animal breeding).
+In the emerging bioeconomy, the term “biotechnology” most often refers to the use of a biological process for an industrial purpose like the production of biofuels and biochemicals.
+There are many types of biotechnologies, including medical (such as vaccines and antibiotics), and agricultural (such as pest-resistant crops and plant and animal breeding).
 One of the biggest applications of biotechnology is in the energy production sector to produce environmentally friendly fuels.
-Examples of biotechnology which allow this to occur are the use of corn to produce ethanol and soybeans to produce biodiesel.
+Examples of biotechnology that allow this to occur are the use of corn to produce ethanol and soybeans to produce biodiesel.
 These fuels are good for the environment as they do not produce greenhouse gases.
 Bio-technologies are normally divided into four major groups.
-The first group are thermal conversion technologies.
+The first group is thermal conversion technologies.
 These technologies use heat to convert biomass materials into energy and include pyrolysis and torrefaction technologies.
-The second group are chemical conversion technologies which, as the name implies, use chemicals to convert biomass into liquid fuels.
-A third group are biochemical conversions, which involve the use of use of enzymes, bacteria or some other organism to break down biomass into fuel.
-Example of these are anaerobic digestion and fermentation technologies.
-The fourth group are thermochemical conversion technologies.
+The second group is chemical conversion technologies which, as the name implies, use chemicals to convert biomass into liquid fuels.
+A third group is biochemical conversions, which involve the use of enzymes, bacteria, or some other organism to break down biomass into fuel.
+Examples of these are anaerobic digestion and fermentation technologies.
+The fourth group is thermochemical conversion technologies.
 These use heat and chemical processes to convert biomass into energy.
-This group normally encompasses the gasification technologies.
+This group normally encompasses gasification technologies.

-A biotechnology technology expert is someone who has a background, education and experience in the specific area, like anaerobic digestion, gasification, pyrolysis or torrefaction.
+A biotechnology technology expert is someone who has a background, education, and experience in a specific area, like anaerobic digestion, gasification, pyrolysis, or torrefaction.
 These experts understand and follow the technological development in their area of expertise and can assist with overcoming technological and economical challenges in project development.
 These experts also typically have experience with the selected biomass feedstock.

 What does a biotechnology expert or consultant do?
-Biotechnology experts are often called upon to assist in selecting the right equipment for a project, or to help in the oversight of building of a plant.
-They are used by investors conducting due diligence on project or technology.
-In matters involving biotechnology litigation, these biotechnology consultants may serve as expert witnesses, assisting the attorneys with a better understanding the exact issues involved, and they may testify in court about the technology related matters.
+Biotechnology experts are often called upon to assist in selecting the right equipment for a project, or to help in the oversight of the building of a plant.
+They are used by investors conducting due diligence on projects or technology.
+In matters involving biotechnology litigation, these biotechnology consultants may serve as expert witnesses, assisting the attorneys with a better understanding of the exact issues involved, and they may testify in court about the technology-related matters.